How to Match Beer to the Right Glass

 An IPA Beer Glass is perfect for serving India Pale Ales.
 The bulbous, rounded top captures the iconic hop flavor and aroma of IPAs.
 In addition, the narrow top of the glass holds the head and directs the bouquet and aroma of the hops directly toward the nose.

 When it comes to serving beer, the glass is the first thing you see, and first impressions are super important!
 The beer’s presentation, affected primarily by the glass, helps peak anticipation.
 Pairing the right glass with the right beer can greatly enhance your drinking experience.
 Plus, you don’t want to look like you don’t know your beer, so show others you know your stuff by serving beer correctly.
-Big Plate doesn’t ship glassware, but we have a nice selection in the store to enhance your home or commercial bar, so come see us!
+We don’t ship glassware, but we have a nice selection in the store to enhance your home or commercial bar.
+Come see us!